Basic Investing for Busy People—a set and forget investment plan

 Do you compare the gain in your portfolio with market averages at the end of each year—and since each company was purchased?
 Do you know the annualized return for each company held, and your portfolio—since inception?
 It’s vital you know.
 How else can you determine how well the portfolio is doing.
 This session will show two methods of easily achieving both answers using a free spreadsheet tool.

-How “I” Analyze a Company (in one–or two parts) (Beginner and above)
+How “I” Analyze a Company (Beginner and above)

-BetterInvesting software will be used to analyze a company, with an emphasis on confirming your judgment using Internet resources.
+BetterInvesting software (Toolkit) will be used to analyze a company, with an emphasis on confirming your judgment using Internet resources.
 Build your confidence in making judgment decisions.
 You’ll be shown how to use the outside sources for confirmation of your judgment, as well as suggested guidelines.
-This demonstration is designed to go through the analysis step-by-step, first in a presentation format.
-Part 1 will explain what judgment augmentation tools are available.
-Part 2 will show how to put the tools to work in analyzing a company—a live example.
+This demonstration is designed to go through the analysis step-by-step, explaining what judgment augmentation tools are available, including external links to the sources if other software is used.

 Handy URLs for Stock Analysis—that work from within the ICLUBcentral software (Intermediate)

-Implant useful website addresses (URL) into your ICLUBcentral software A click of a mouse button can show you the growth expected for the company under study, or future estimates of quarterly and yearly Sales and Earnings.
+Implant useful website addresses (URL) into your Toolkit software A click of a mouse button can show you the growth expected for the company under study, or future estimates of quarterly and yearly Sales and Earnings.
 How do competitors, industry averages, and the S&P 500, stack up against your company?
 A mouse click finds the Institutional and Insider ownership data, Short Interest, news pertaining to the company being analyzed, and more.
-Learn to insert these and other URLs into your software.
+Learn to insert these and other URLs into Toolkit.

 Analyzing an Annual Report the Easy Way (Beginner and above)